S-Nuttapong/Traffy_API_Demo/README.md

 # Traffy_API_Demo
-This is on going project from [Traffy Demo](https://github.com/S-Nuttapong/Traffy_Demo) Demo for testing Object Detection API via Docker container
+This is on going project from [Traffy Demo](https://github.com/S-Nuttapong/Traffy_Demo)

+Testing Object Detection API for Public Sanitation and Infrastructure  with  Docker Container

 ## Requirement
 Docker Compose 1.6.0+ and require a Docker Engine of version 1.10.0+.